Cultural Center of the Philippines Complex

-Development of the complex was stalled until 2000, when the Philippine Supreme Court ruled with finality the CCP's ownership of some 35 ha of prime real estate in the complex.
+Development of the complex was stalled until 2000, when the Supreme Court of the Philippines ruled with finality the CCP's ownership of some 35 ha of prime real estate in the complex.
 The property is 62.4 ha of land, with the rest occupied by the Government Service Insurance System, the Bangko Sentral ng Pilipinas, and the Privatization and Management Office.
 It is part of Bay City (formerly Boulevard 2000) that spans 1500 ha of reclaimed land along Manila Bay which is occupied by the SM Central Business Park, Philippine National Bank's Financial Center Area, Aseana City, and PAGCOR's Entertainment City, among others.

 Description

-The complex is bounded by Manila Bay to the north and west, the Philippine Navy headquarters to the northeast, Roxas Boulevard to the east, and Jose Diokno Boulevard to the south.
+The complex is bounded by Manila Bay to the north and west, the Philippine Navy headquarters to the northeast, Roxas Boulevard to the east, and Jose W. Diokno Boulevard to the south.
 It is divided into two zones: the Art Zone, and the Commercial and Entertainment Zone.
 It features several brutalist structures designed in the 1960s and 1970s by Leandro Locsin, such as the Tanghalang Pambansa, the Philippine International Convention Center, and the Sofitel Philippine Plaza Manila.
-Other landmarks in the complex include the Coconut Palace, the Manila Film Center and Star City amusement park.
+Other landmarks in the complex include the Coconut Palace, the Manila Film Center, Star City amusement park, and Harbour Square.